-Culverting a Watercourse
+Culverting a watercourse

 Culverting (piping) a watercourse is not advised unless there is no alternative.
 The resulting reduction in storage volume, flow capacity and habitat potential would be unacceptable.
 Culverted watercourses are also more difficult to maintain due to the limited accessibility.

 The development layout must take account of any existing watercourses (open or culverted) to ensure that future access for maintenance is not restricted.
 A minimum 3 metre access easement is normally considered adequate.

 Land Drainage Act 1991 (amended 1994)

-Maintenance and Management
+Maintenance and management

 Marshall, D.C.W. & Bayliss, A.C.